OpenConext/Stepup-VM/README.md

 See the [Stepup-Deploy README](https://github.com/OpenConext/Stepup-Deploy/blob/develop/README.md) for more detailed information on (installing) the requirements above.

-# Production Stepup-VM guide
+# Testing Stepup-VM instalation guide

 This installs a Stepup-VM for testing purposes.
 Installation of the stepup components is from the prebuild tarballs that are hosted on github.
+This installation type is recommended for testing Stepup functionality or for testing and developing the Stepup-Deploy Ansible playbook and deploy scripts.

-If you are installing the Stepup-VM in "development" mode, the (Development Stepup-VM guide)[#Development-stepup-vm-guide] section contains the installation instructions specific for a development setup.
+If you are going to do significant development on the Stepup components themselves, installing the Stepup-VM in "development" mode is probably a better option.
+See the [Development Stepup-VM guide](#Development-stepup-vm-guide) section below for the installation instructions for a development setup.

 Ensure that you have all the tools installed:
 - Vagrant with the VirtualBox or the VMWare provider